raymondji/commitstack/README.md

 ## How does it work?

 When working with Git we often think in terms of branches as the unit of work, and Gitlab/Github both tie pull requests to branches.
-Thus, as much as possible, commitstack tries to frame stacks in terms of "stacks of branches".
+Thus, as much as possible, Commitstack tries to frame stacks in terms of "stacks of branches".

 However, branches in Git don't inherently make sense as belonging to a "stack", i.e. where one branch is stacked on top of another branch.
 Branches in Git are just pointers to commits, so:
 - Multiple branches can point to the same commit
 - Branches don't inherently have a notion of parent branches or children branches

-Under the hood, commitstack therefore thinks about stacks as "stacks of commits", not "stacks of branches".
+Under the hood, Commitstack therefore thinks about stacks as "stacks of commits", not "stacks of branches".
 Hence the name. :) Commits serve this purpose much better than branches because:
 - Each commit is a unique entity
 - Commits do inherently have a notion of parent commits and children commits

 Merge commits still pose a problem.
 It's easy to reason about a linear series of commits as a stack, but merge commits have multiple parents.
-So, commitstack takes the simple option of being incompatible with merge commits.
+So, Commitstack takes the simple option of being incompatible with merge commits.
 If it encounters a merge commit, it will print an error message and otherwise ignore the commit.

-commitstack doesn't persist any additional state to keep track of your stacks - it relies purely on parsing the structure of your commits to infer which commits form a stack (and in turn which branches form a stack).
-If commitstack encounters a structure it can't parse (e.g. merge commits), it tries to print a helpful error and otherwise ignores the incompatible commit(s).
+Commitstack doesn't persist any additional state to keep track of your stacks - it relies purely on parsing the structure of your commits to infer which commits form a stack (and in turn which branches form a stack).
+If Commitstack encounters a structure it can't parse (e.g. merge commits), it tries to print a helpful error and otherwise ignores the incompatible commit(s).

 ## Attribution